The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Once up and running, franchisees also benefit from regular coaching masterclasses, business health checks and new product training.

 Little Kickers says it has developed a world-class operational infrastructure to support its network of franchisees.
-Its head office team can assist in areas such as coaching, IT, finance, marketing and health and safety if necessary and organise regular franchisee forum events.
+Its head office team can assist in areas such as business advice, coaching, IT, finance, marketing and health and safety if necessary and organise regular franchisee forum events.

 It does and it’s calculated as a percentage of a franchisee’s monthly income.